neocoder/neoplan/README.md

 ## Starting the job processor

-To get agenda to start processing jobs from the database you must start it.
+To get neoplan to start processing jobs from the database you must start it.
 This will schedule an interval (based on `processEvery`) to check for new jobs and run them.
 You can also stop the queue.